nyaruka/RCApps.RapidPro-Channel/README.md

 ```bash
     rc-apps deploy --url <your-rocket-url> --username <your-admin-username> --password <your-admin-password>
 ```
-- If deploying to an specific Rocket.Chat intance, make sure to enable `Development Mode` on `Administration > General > Apps > Enable Development Mode`.
+- If deploying to an specific Rocket.Chat instance, make sure to enable `Development Mode` on `Administration > General > Apps > Enable Development Mode`.

 5. To publish the App on the Rocket.Chat Marketplace, run the following command: